gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/codeclient.md

 At this point you've built the interface components and coded all the underlying client-side functionality for the StockWatcher application.
 The user can add and remove stocks.
 The Price and Change fields update every 5 seconds.
 A timestamp shows when the last refresh occurred.</p>
 <img src="images/CodeClientBug.png" alt="screenshot StockWatcher Bug" />
 <p>
-Although you have not compiled StockWatcher yet, you can test it in production mode here: <a href="codeclient/StockWatcher">Run StockWatcher</a>
+Although you have not compiled StockWatcher yet, you can test it in production mode here: Run StockWatcher
 </p>
 <h3>A Bug</h3>
 <p>